 The input variables are:

-- Soil water content layer 1 (ERA5-Land), upsampled with nearest neighbor to 5km
+- Soil water content layer 1 (ERA5-Land), up sampled with nearest neighbour to 5km

 - NDVI (MODIS), original at 5km

-- Total precipitation (ERA5-Land), upsampled with nearest neighbor to 5km
+- Total precipitation (ERA5-Land), up sampled with nearest neighbour to 5km

-- Temperature (ERA5-Land), upsampled with nearest neighbor to 5km
+- Temperature (ERA5-Land), up sampled with nearest neighbour to 5km

 The model takes as input a time series, for a single point, of 50 days previous the current date.
 The 50 days are divided into 10 time-steps each corresponding to a 5 days average.
 MODIS provide NDVI data every 8 days, so data is interpolated temporally with using bilinear algorithm.